Innoble/playground-ug7cbull/statement.md

 | 2     | 1      | 0      | 8     |
 | 3     | 0      | 0      | 9     |

-We walk through the pit, starting at 1.
+We walk through the pits, starting at 1.
 If we place 0 seeds in pit 1 and 2, we *must* place 3 seeds in pit 3.
 This is the lowest state, with index 0.
 We store this state.

 Next we make a state with 1 seed in pit 2.
 That means the remaining seeds go in pit 3.
 The total number of states stored so far is 1, so the index of this is 1.
 We keep doing this until we have to start changing pit 1.
 When we pick 1 seed for pit 1, pit 2 and 3 will have fewer possible configurations.
 In effect you get this table for the remaining two pits: